 This document provides all contractors with the minimum Environmental, Health and Safety (EHS) standards required while working on and/or adjacent to Company premises.
+Facility and/or site-specific requirements may be more stringent and applicable.
 Kinder Morgan is committed to an operations management system (OMS) framework to direct and control work to achieve the Company's objectives in an intentional and continual manner.
 This document communicates OMS requirements applicable to Contractors.
-Non-compliance with safety and/or environmental requirements is treated the same as non-compliance with any contract provision, and may result in work stoppage or contractor removal from the premises.
+Non-compliance with safety and/or environmental requirements is treated the same as non-compliance with any contract provision and may result in work stoppage or contractor removal from the premises.
 Willful or repeated non-compliance may result in contractor dismissal and contract termination.